Entrance into Kingdom of God which Jesus speaks is a future entrance, coincidental with final judgment

 Cabella, Italy - June 9, 1996

-"The work is tremendous.
-It's not for medium, mediocre people to do this job.
+"The work is tremendous. it's not for medium, mediocre people to do this job.
 Frightened, fearful, arrogant, cheeky - they cannot, they have no mettle....
 Tell all the nations and tell all the people all over the Great Message that the Time of Resurrection is here.
 Now!
-At this time, and that you are capable of doing it."
+At this time, and that you are capable of doing it.”

-Cowley Manor Seminar, UK - July 31, 1982
+The Paraclete Shri Mataji Cowley Manor Seminar, UK - July 31, 1982

 "Today, Sahaja Yoga has reached the state of Mahayoga, which is en- masse evolution manifested through it.
 It is this day's Yuga Dharma.
 It is the way the Last Judgment is taking place.
 Announce it to all the seekers of truth, to all the nations of the world, so that nobody misses the blessings of the Divine to achieve their meaning, their absolute, their spirit."